 A consistent flow of new construction has expanded the Uptown Campus in the last decade, adding new science and art facilities and administration building.
-A new home for the School of Business, awarded a LEED gold rating from the U.S. Green Building Council, opened in the fall of 2013.
+The School of Business, awarded a LEED gold rating from the U.S. Green Building Council, opened in the fall of 2013.
 Expansion and major renovations have completely refurbished the University's Entry Plaza, main fountain, 20-story Carillon and the Campus Center.

 The Downtown Campus

 The Downtown Campus, located at 135 Western Avenue in Albany, is a classic Georgian-style complex that served from 1909-66 as the main campus.

 Recently renovated, it houses the Rockefeller College of Public Affairs & Policy, the School of Criminal Justice, the School of Social Welfare, the College of Engineering and Applied Sciences and the College of Emergency Preparedness, Homeland Security and Cybersecurity.